NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

 Displays the values of the attributes of an inventory object.
 These attributes match the visible attributes defined in the Containment Manager.
 All changes are automatically entered into the database when the Enter key is pressed.

+The `F2` key on your keyboard allows you to quickly change the name of the selected object.

 | ![Object Properties](images/object_properties.png) |
 | :--: |
 | ***Figure 12**.
 Object Properties.*|